asus-linux-drivers/asus-fliplock-driver/README.md

 If you find the project useful, do not forget to give project a [![GitHub stars](https://img.shields.io/github/stars/asus-linux-drivers/asus-fliplock-driver.svg?style=flat-square)](https://github.com/asus-linux-drivers/asus-fliplock-driver/stargazers) People already did!

-## TODO

-- [ ] Not supported AMD devices as it looks like AMD devices does not send events to which could this driver hook on (https://github.com/asus-linux-drivers/asus-fliplock-driver/issues/3, https://github.com/asus-linux-drivers/asus-fliplock-driver/issues/10)

 ## Changelog

 [CHANGELOG.md](CHANGELOG.md)

 ## Features

+- When does not exist device `Intel HID switches` yet, driver will try find again every 5s and will use for first time flip event from `Asus WMI hotkeys`, concretely will catch configurable key, by default `EV_KEY.KEY_PROG2`
+- When you do not receive event `EV_KEY.KEY_PROG2` neither `switch tablet-mode state` drivers work together with https://github.com/asus-linux-drivers/asus-accel-tablet-mode-driver (e.g. laptop `UN5401QAB_UN5401QA` and associated issue https://github.com/asus-linux-drivers/asus-fliplock-driver/issues/3)
 - By default disable backlight of keyboard in tablet mode, Remember latest backlight levels via temp file located in `/tmp`
 - By default disable backlight of NumLock key in tablet mode
 - By default disable backlight of NumberPad in tablet mode, remember latest backlight level via temp file located in `/tmp`
 - By default disable backlight of MicMute key in tablet mode, remember latest backlight level via temp file located in `/tmp`
-- When does not exist device `Intel HID switches` yet, driver will try find again every 5s and will use for first time flip event from `Asus WMI hotkeys`, concretely will catch configurable key, by default `EV_KEY.KEY_PROG2`

 ## Preview